ramniklayal/practice_python/README.md

-# practice_python
+# Practice Python
-This is practice repository to learn Python.
+This is a practice repository to learn Python.
+The subfolders names reference the source I am learning from.